ahmadajmi/learning-javascript/chapter3.md

 arr.constructor === Array; // => true
 ```

-Another reason to avoind Array constructor is that when you pass one parameter to it, this one parameter will not be an element, but the length of the array.
+Another reason to avoid Array constructor is that when you pass one parameter to it, this one parameter will not be an element, but the length of the array.

 ``` javascript
 var arr = new Array(10);